-Here’s a refreshing and fruity drink.
+Here’s a refreshing and fruity drink (you might even see a version of this sold at a bar).
 It gets some inspiration from a margarita, although the recipe has its distinct differences too.
 This time, the key ingredients are Cointreau and mezcal (in a 1:2 ratio), along with mango and lime juice.

 The mango and lime juice are critical parts of this cocktail, as these provide it with vibrancy.
 Mango and lime is a good choice, as these ingredients balance one another well.
 Without the lime, for example, the drink could be overbearingly sweet.
 And, it wouldn’t be the same without the sweetness of the mango juice either.